November 4, 2019

 At the Heart & Vascular Institute, the MINT (Myocardial Ischemia and Transfusion) study involves patients who have just had heart attacks.
 Researchers are exploring whether a more liberal transfusion strategy (giving patients blood before the usual criteria for anemia are met) might give the heart more oxygen and reduce the rate of another heart attack or death within 30 days.
 Research staff follow up with patients at 30 days and 6 months to learn about their health and quality of life.

 Sponsored by the National Heart, Lung, and Blood Institute (NHLBI), the study is led by Rutgers Robert Wood Johnson Medical School.
-Having trained in Internal Medicine at Rutgers, Dr. Jason Scott, LG Health Physicians Hospitalists, contacted a former mentor about participating in this study and has had great success enrolling patients at LG Health.

 View a full list of all current studies across Penn Medicine Lancaster General Health.